“Inclusive, good-quality education is a foundation for dynamic and equitable societies” ~ Desmond Tutu

 All students should be supported to engage in appropriate social interactions through the modelling and teaching of pro-social behaviour – an aspect that is authentically and contextually incorporated within Positive Behaviour for Learning.
 The Personal and Social General Capability of the Australian Curriculum also provides opportunity for social learning to occur.
 This learning is aligned to subject area content and delivered concurrently throughout lessons in the regular classroom environment.

 All students should be supported to participate and engage in extra-curricula events and activities (including camps and excursions).
-Proactive decision making and universal design about where, when and how should take into consideration the access and participation of all students.
+Proactive decision making and planning about where, when and how should take into consideration the access and participation of all students.
+Universal design principles and consultation with students and parents should be used to inform this process.

 As with curriculum access; adjustments to the physical, cognitive, communication and social aspects of events and activities also needs to occur to ensure equitable experience.
 Consultation and collaboration with parents, the student, and relevant specialist staff should occur to ensure that the most appropriate and inclusive measures are implemented.

-Classroom spaces and the broader school environment should be accessible to all students.
+Classroom spaces and the broader build environment should be accessible to all students.
 Consideration and review of how students enter and exit spaces, access work stations, maneuver within and outside of the classroom areas, utilise social spaces, and use amenities needs to occur.
-Operational procedures and timetable/room allocations may need to be flexible in their design, and building/improvement works may need to occur to ensure universal access.
+Operational procedures and timetable/room allocations may need to be flexible in their design, and building/improvement works may need to be undertaken to ensure universal access.

 Although routine, structure, and regular responses are important in maintaining predictable, consistent environments which contribute to optimised learning, an ability to be flexible also needs to be realised.